Zhufan: Population

-The family of Sanghuaitang declares that they came from Danglu, a little village situated near Huaguoshan of Lianyungang. they do not know when they arrived at this village in paper or oral legend.
-But they arrived at this village much earlier than the family of Yeyutang.
+The family of Sanghuaitang declares that they came from Danglu, a little village near Huaguoshan of Lianyungang.
+Neither paper nor oral legend records when they arrived at this village, but it was much earlier than the family of Yeyutang.

-The family of Yeyutang came from Dengzhou of Shandong Province during Chongzhen (BC1628~BC1644) (year's name of Emperor Sizong Zhu Youjian) in the Ming dynasty.
+The family of Yeyutang came from Dengzhou of Shandong Province during Chongzhen (1628~1644 BCE; year's name of Emperor Sizong Zhu Youjian) in the Ming dynasty.
 The ancestor who came to the village was a fisherman.
-The family regard Xinzhuang, a village near Qingkou of Ganyu County, as their home place.
+The family regards Xinzhuang, a village near Qingkou of Ganyu County, as their home place.

-However, the latest Genealogy research shows that the two families are descended from a man named Wang Ying, who lived in the Later period of Southern Song.
+However, the latest genealogy research shows that the two families are descended from a man named Wang Ying, who lived in the later period of Southern Song dynasty.
 Wang Ying's elder son became the ancestor of Yeyutang Family, and the junior was the ancestor of Sanhuaitang Family.